12th Ave | 11th Ave | 10th Ave |

 Maverick Theater

-under a tennis court is home to the
+under a rubber-domed tennis court was home from 2003–17 to the

 Upright Citizens Brigade Theater,